Zimperium/zscan-plugin-bitrise/README.md

 ## Prerequisites

 1. Zimperium [MAPS](https://www.zimperium.com/mobile-app-protection/) license that includes zScan functionality.
-2. API credentials with permissions to upload binaries
+2. API credentials with permissions to upload binaries.
+In your console, head over to the *Authorizations* tab in the *Account Management* section and generate a new API key that at least has the permissions of `zScan Builds - Upload` and `zScan Assessments - View`.
 3. A valid application binary (.ipa, .apk, etc.), either built by the current pipeline or otherwise accessible by the plugin.

 ## Parameters